usnistgov/IFA/README.md

 - The name of the directory is not important
 - The IFC File Analyzer is written in [Tcl](https://www.tcl.tk/)
+- Some of the Tcl code is based on [CAWT](http://www.cawt.tcl3d.org/)

 freeWrap wraps the IFA Tcl code to create an executable.